 Potatoes are a staple food in many homes.
 They're relatively inexpensive, versatile, and you can easily turn them into many delicious options.
-Some of my all-time favorites include these Greek roasted potatoes and this mustard potato salad!
+Some of my all-time favorites include these Greek roasted potatoes, crispy smashed potatoes, and mustard potato salad!

 But why boil potatoes?
 Boiled potatoes are quick to make, they usually take somewhere between 10 and 20 minutes.
 And once you learn how to boil potatoes, the possibilities are endless!

 Sure, you boil them if you plan to plan to mash them up, but that is not the only use for boiled potatoes!
 You can give your potatoes a spicy twist like these Batata Harra, or turn them into a delicious herby side dish to go with anything from baked salmon, rack of lamb, or za'atar roast chicken!
 And I've often used boiled potatoes next to my bean salad or eggplant pizza for a tasty vegetarian dinner.

 About this Boiled Potatoes Recipe

 This potato recipe begins with boiling some Yukon Gold potatoes until perfectly tender.
 Then, while they are still nice and hot, the potatoes are seasoned and tossed with some fresh minced garlic, rosemary, parsley, and a generous splash of quality extra virgin olive oil.

 You can use any combination of herbs you like, but I like to keep the potatoes pretty simple so that they go with most anything I serve along.